 Radio Free Assange is a 24/7 radio program dedicated to ending the political persecution of Julian Assange.

-Radio Free Assange is an algorithmically curated collage of sound bits found online: songs and remixes, podcasts, documentaries, speeches, protests, interviews...

-It bursts with surprising soundscapes, spanning from joy to anger, in defense of uncompromising journalistic activities worldwide.

-Radio Free Assange invites all people, musicians, artists, to give a voice, a song or some noise, shedding light on Assange's situation, and contribute to ongoing efforts aimed towards his liberation.
+Radio Free Assange is an algorithmically curated collage of sound bits found online: songs and remixes, podcasts, It bursts with surprising soundscapes, spanning from joy to anger, in defense of uncompromising journalistic activities Radio Free Assange invites all people, musicians, artists, to give a voice, a song or some noise, shedding light on Assange's to ongoing efforts aimed Send suggestions (including @protonmail.com towards his liberation.